kartoffelquadrat/BgpXox/README.md

 ### Architecture

-Xox is split into a RESTful API backend and a Web-client.
+Xox is split into a RESTful API backend and a Web-Interface.

  * The web UI is based on an [existing open source implementation](https://github.com/angle943/tic-tac-toe).
  * The API backend is coded in Spring Boot and exposes the following resources: